byte4RR4Y/rpi5-image-builder/README.md

 # This script builds a SD-Card image for raspberry pi 5 as it follows:
     - Building the rootfile system inside a docker container.
     - Compiling a Custom RPi-Kernel and installing it.
-    - Put everything together to creeate a bootable SD-Card image.
+    - Put everything together to create a bootable SD-Card image.

 # Installation:
 ----------------------